-- Trade discounts - discounts provided by a supplier to distributors.
-This discount allows distributors to vary their own prices, so that all items can be sold.
+- Trade discounts — discounts provided by a supplier to distributors.
+This discount allows distributors to vary their own prices, to ensure that all items can be sold.

-To calculate the percentage discount between two prices, follow these steps:
+To calculate the percentage discount with the original price and the discounted price, follow these steps:

-- Subtract the post-discount price from the pre-discount price.
+- Subtract the discounted price from the original price.

-- Divide this new number by the pre-discount price.
+- Divide this new number by the original price.

 What are fake discounts?

-Fake discounts, or fictitious pricing, is a disingenuous practice that some retailers take part in, where the supposed 'pre-sale price' of an item is drastically inflated, or the 'post-sale price' of an item is actually its market price.
-The effect of this is to deceive the consumer into believing they are getting a bargain, making them more likely to purchase an item.
+Fake discounts (or fictitious pricing) is a disingenuous marketing practice where the supposed "pre-sale price" of an item is drastically inflated, or the "post-sale price" of an item is actually its market price.
+The goal is to deceive consumers into believing they are getting a bargain, making them more likely to purchase an item.

 How do I calculate a 10% discount?